library(devtools)

 will extract a particular syllable from a string.
 For example, getSyl(word = "kom-pu-ta-doɾ", pos = 3, syl = "-")

-will take the antepenultimate syllable of the string in question.
+).
 The default symbol for syllabification is the period.

 Here’s a simple example of how you could tokenize a text and create a table with coded variables using the functions discussed thus far (and without using packages such as tm